prasadsomarathna/TestGit/README.md

 # TestGit
-This code base is used to test the Git
+This code base is used to test the Git system
+This is first new modification